GaylouM/SeaWars/README.md

  "numberOfGame": "",
 }

+*getProfile
+**Path: 'seawars/v2/getProfile'
+**Method: GET
+**Parameters: none
+**Returns: ProfileForm with current profile state.
+**Description: Return information about the current user

-* seawars.getProfile : Change user display, commit it in the datastore and return updated informations about the current user {
+* seawars.getProfile : Change user displayName, commit it in the datastore and return updated informations about the him.
+{
  "ranking": "",
  "displayName": "",